Overview

 not benefit client accounts.
 Some of these other products and services assist CCIA in

-technology that provide access to client account data (such as trade confirmations and
+that provide access to client account data (such as trade confirmations and account

-account statements); facilitate trade execution (and allocation of aggregated trade orders
+statements); facilitate trade execution (and allocation of aggregated trade orders for

 facilitate payment of CCIA fees from its’ clients accounts; and assist with back-office

-used to service all or a substantial number of CCIA accounts including accounts not
+to service all or a substantial number of CCIA accounts including accounts not maintained at

 Schwab Institutional also makes available to CCIA other services intended to help CCIA

-consulting, publications and conferences on practice management, information technology,
+publications and conferences on practice management, information technology, business

-business succession, regulatory compliance, and marketing.
-In addition, Schwab may make
+succession, regulatory compliance, and marketing.
+In addition, Schwab may make available,

-available, arrange and/or pay for these types of services rendered to CCIA by independent
+arrange and/or pay for these types of services rendered to CCIA by independent third

-third parties.
-Schwab Institutional may discount or waive fees it would otherwise charge
+parties.
+Schwab Institutional may discount or waive fees it would otherwise charge for some

-for some of these services or pay all or a part of the fees of a third-party providing these
+of these services or pay all or a part of the fees of a third-party providing these services to

-services to CCIA.
+CCIA.
 While as a fiduciary, CCIA endeavors to act in its’ clients best interests.
+And CCIA’s

-And CCIA’s recommendation that clients maintain their assets in accounts at Schwab may
+recommendation that clients maintain their assets in accounts at Schwab may be based in

-be based in part on the benefit to CCIA of the availability of some of the foregoing products
+part on the benefit to CCIA of the availability of some of the foregoing products and services

-and services and not solely on the nature, cost or quality of custody and brokerage services
+and not solely on the nature, cost or quality of custody and brokerage services provided by

 Soft dollar benefits are not limited to those clients who may have generated a particular